Cy Twombly

 St Johns Ambulance

-Professional member of the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA)
+Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) -

-In addition to these roles, I have volunteered at Sacred Heart Mission as a cook for the Choir of Hard Knocks and at St Vincent’s Hospital in the neurology department, accompanied by my dog, Ru, a trained pet therapist.
+Alongside my professional roles, I have volunteered as a cook with the Choir of Hard Knocks at the Sacred Heart Mission, and at St Vincent’s Hospital in the neurology department, where I worked with my trained therapy dog, Ru.

-I currently work in private practice and am available as an outreach practitioner to some hospitals.
+I currently work in private practice and am also available for outreach work with hospitals.

 Sessions can run up to 50 minutes.